victorokech/cloudinary-video-slideshow/README.md

 ]);
 ```

-You can checkout the [reference](https://cloudinary.com/documentation/video_slideshow_generation#reference) for full details on the relevant options.
+You can check out the [reference](https://cloudinary.com/documentation/video_slideshow_generation#reference) for full details on the relevant options.

 - ### Generating a signature

 Since we are sending a request to the Cloudinary API, we need to create a signature to authenticate our request.
-Cloudinary SDKs automatically generates this signature for any upload or admin method that requires it.
-However, in this case we are making a direct call to the REST API and we need to generate the signature.
+Cloudinary SDKs automatically generate this signature for any upload or admin method that requires it.
+However, in this case, we are making a direct call to the REST API and we need to generate the signature.

 ```php
 $cloudName = env('CLOUDINARY_CLOUD_NAME');